meceware/meceware.com/docs/fullpage-for-gutenberg.md

 You can use the plugin without any limitations once your license is activated.

+### License Deactivation

-You can click on *Deactivate* button to deactivate your license to move your license to another web site.
+If you want to move your license to another domain, you will need to deactivate your license if activated.
+You can click on the *Deactivate* button to deactivate your license.

 ## Sections